codejavu-inc/wordlists/README.md

 ## 🚀 Usage

-These files are designed to be lightweight enough to plug directly into your daily automation pipelines and security tools:
+These files are designed to be lightweight enough to plug directly into your daily automation pipelines and security tools.